python-poetry/poetry/docs/_index.md

 ## System requirements

-Poetry requires **Python 3.8+**.
+Poetry requires **Python 3.9+**.
 It is multi-platform and the goal is to make it work equally well on Linux, macOS and Windows.

 ## Installation

-{{% warning %}}
-Poetry should always be installed in a dedicated virtual environment to isolate it from the rest of your system.
-It should in no case be installed in the environment of the project that is to be managed by Poetry.
-This ensures that Poetry's own dependencies will not be accidentally upgraded or uninstalled.
-(Each of the following installation methods ensures that Poetry is installed into an isolated environment.)
-In addition, the isolated virtual environment in which poetry is installed should not be activated for running poetry commands.
-{{% /warning %}}

 {{% note %}}
 If you are viewing documentation for the development branch, you may wish to install a preview or development version of Poetry.